 Sr. Anna Trang Mai (Instructor of Theology; Formation and Spiritual Director)

 Fr.
-Tuan Hoang, SVD (Associate Dean of Students)
+Tuan Hoang, SVD (Dean of Students)

 Sr. Aprilia Untarto, SSpS (Formtion Team)